NirajBhattarai/DesignAndAnalysis/Unit 5. Dynamic Programming/Readme.md

 # Traveling Salesman Problem (TSP)

-## Problem Definition
+## Brute Force Approach

-The Traveling Salesman Problem (TSP) is a classic optimization problem that asks: "Given a list of cities and the distances between each pair of cities, what is the shortest possible route that visits each city exactly once and returns to the origin city?"
+The brute force approach for TSP involves generating all possible permutations of cities and finding the minimum cost path that visits all cities exactly once and returns to the starting city.

-## Formula and Rules
-1. Base Case: dp[i][{i}] = 0 (cost to visit single city is 0)
-2. Recursive Formula: dp[i][S] = min { dist[i][j] + dp[j][S-{i}] }
-   where j belongs to set S, and j ≠ i

-### Important Rules:
-1. Each city must be visited exactly once
-2. The path must return to the starting city
-3. The total distance should be minimized

-## Example with 4 Cities
+### Example with 4 Cities
-Consider cities A, B, C, D with distances:
+Consider a graph with 4 cities (A, B, C, D) with the following distance matrix:

 | From/To | A | B | C | D |
 |---------|---|---|---|---|